openshift/geard/README.md

             Files storing environment variables and values in KEY="VALUE" (one per line) form.

       data/
-        TBD (reserved for gear unique volumes)
+        TBD (reserved for container unique volumes)

       ports/
         links/
           3f/
             3fabc98341ac3fe...24  # text file describing internal->external links to other networks

-            Each gear has one file with one line per network link, internal port first, a tab, then external port, then external host IP / DNS.
+            Each container has one file with one line per network link, internal port first, a tab, then external port, then external host IP / DNS.

             On startup, gear init --post attempts to convert this file to a set of iptables rules in the container to outbound traffic.

         interfaces/
           1/
             49/
-              4900  # softlink to the gear's unit file
+              4900  # softlink to the container's unit file

               To allocate a port, the daemon scans a block (49) of 100 ports for a set of free ports.
 If no ports are found, it continues to the next block.
 Currently the daemon starts at the low end of the port range and walks disk until it finds the first free port.
 Worst case is that the daemon would do many directory reads (30-50) until it finds a gap.

-              To remove a gear, the unit file is deleted, and then any broken softlinks can be deleted.
+              To remove a container, the unit file is deleted, and then any broken softlinks can be deleted.

               The first subdirectory represents an interface, to allow future expansion of the external IP space onto multiple devices, or to allow multiple external ports to be bound to the same IP (for VPC)

               Example script:

-                sudo find /var/lib/gears/ports/interfaces -type l -printf "%l %f " -exec cut -f 1-2 {} \;
+                sudo find /var/lib/containers/ports/interfaces -type l -printf "%l %f " -exec cut -f 1-2 {} \;

-              prints the port description path (of which the name of the path is the gear id), the public port, and the value of the description file (which might have multiple lines).
+              prints the port description path (of which the name of the path is the container id), the public port, and the value of the description file (which might have multiple lines).
 Would show what ports are mismatched.